nebrius/raspi-io/README.md

 **Warning:** this module _must_ be run as root, even though it cannot be installed as root.

 **Note:** This module is not intended to be used directly.
-If you do not want to use Johnny-Five, I recommend taking a look at [Raspi.js](https://github.com/nebrius/raspi), which underpins this library and is a little more straight-forward to use than using raspi-io directly.
+If you do not want to use Johnny-Five, I recommend taking a look at [Raspi.js](https://github.com/nebrius/raspi), which underpins this library and is a little more straight-forward to use than using Raspi IO directly.

 ## Important Notes